Supplements That Can Help You Sleep Better in Perimenopause

 Unexpected reactions:

-• 12% of valerian root users (including Gaia Herbs) reported vivid nightmares—likely due to increased REM rebound.
+• 12% of valerian root users (including Gaia Herbs check price on Amazon) reported vivid nightmares—likely due to increased REM rebound.
 Reducing dosage from 600mg to 300mg eliminated this while maintaining sleep benefits.

 • Magnesium glycinate caused loose stools in 5% of users exceeding 200mg doses.
 Splitting into two 100mg doses (dinner + bedtime) prevented this while enhancing muscle relaxation.

 • Black cohosh triggered mild nausea when taken without food.
-Pairing with oatmeal or yogurt improved tolerance.
+Pairing with oatmeal check price on Amazon or yogurt improved tolerance.

 Pro tips:

-• Pair low-dose melatonin (1mg) with 20 minutes of morning sunlight to reset circadian rhythm.
+• Pair low-dose melatonin (1mg) check price on Amazon with 20 minutes of morning sunlight to reset circadian rhythm.
 The light exposure upregulates natural melatonin production.

-• For night sweats, black cohosh blends worked best when started 2 hours before bedtime alongside 8oz of cool water to prevent dehydration.
+• For night sweats, black cohosh blends check price on Amazon worked best when started 2 hours before bedtime alongside 8oz of cool water to prevent dehydration.

 • Rotate supplements every 3 months to prevent tolerance—alternate between magnesium-based and phytoestrogen-based formulas.